dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

   - R for Windows 4.4 or higher
   - RStudio
   - RTools 4.4 or higher

+- You will also need to install Git, which is version control software.
+You can download this directly from the [Git for windows website](https://gitforwindows.org/).

+- Once the installer has started, follow the instructions as provided in the Git Setup wizard screen until the installation is complete.

 > [!IMPORTANT]
 > It is important that all your software is the same version.